duckietown-udem/udem-fall19-public/notebooks/hw-02-pure-pursuit-control.md

 We have provided a function that filters the lane detections and publishes only the inliers.
 This might be a better choice for this algorithm.
 It is published by the `lane_filter`.

-This algorithm is a bit more difficult to implement than some of the other exercises we've seen in this class, and may require a good amount of debugging.
-Start early!
+This exercise is a bit more difficult to implement than some of the others.
+It may  require a good amount of debugging, and good performance is not guaranteed.
+Suggest not to leave to the last minute!

+## Deliverables

+Inside the report.txt file include:

+ - the name of the repo that you created
+ - the name of the docker image that you built and pushed
+ - a video of your Duckiebot executing lane following
+ - the time it took to complete the course (+ 2 seconds for every tile where there was a lane violation)
+ - A plot of the two control values as well as the estimate of two errors (cross-track and angle) from the perception system vs. time